 - drywall sander

-Attach the plywood bottom using screws.
-Cut a 41-1/2” piece of 2 x 4 that will be installed at the back of the mantle ledge between the 2 10” pieces.
-Cut four pieces to the height of the fireplace opening plus 3/4”, and screw them in place so that the opening is the desired width plus 1-1/2” and centered on the fireplace frame.
+- Attach the plywood bottom using screws.
+Cut a 41-1/2” piece of 2 x 4 that will be installed at the back of the mantle ledge, between the two 10” pieces.
+Cut four pieces to the height of the fireplace opening, plus 3/4”.
+Screw them in place so that the opening is the desired width plus 1-1/2” and centered on the fireplace frame.

-At this point, we stood our frame up into position and attached drywall to the frame.
-We installed the drywall on the face of the fireplace first, cutting the opening for the fireplace before attaching the drywall.
+- At this point, we stood our frame up into position and attached drywall to the frame.
+We installed the drywall on the face of the fireplace first; cutting the opening for the fireplace before attaching the drywall.
 Cut the side drywall to the 12” depth and attach.
-Use a drywall saw to cut along the top of the mantle shelf to the face of the back drywall and then use a utility knife to cut along the face of the upper drywall on the back of the side drywall bend it out and cut off.
+Use a drywall saw to cut along the top of the mantle shelf to the face of the back drywall.
+Then use a utility knife to cut along the face of the upper drywall on the back of the side drywall bend it out and cut off.